 Sign In with Apple gives us a new alternative to other social login providers such as Google and Facebook.
 However, unlike those services, it seems to be more aimed at identity and authentication, rather than access to services such as Google calendar.Read more

-Proof Key for Code Exchange (PKCE) was initially designed for native/mobile client applications when using OAuth; however, as a happy accident, it’s also handy for all other kinds of applications, and new specification and BCP documents are starting to encourage the use of PKCE across the board.
+Proof Key for Code Exchange (PKCE) was initially designed for native/mobile client applications when using OAuth; however, as a happy accident, it’s also handy for all other kinds of applications.
+Because of this, new specifications and BCP documents are starting to encourage the use of PKCE across the board.

 PKCE allows us to ensure that the client application swapping an authorization code for tokens, is the same application that initially requested the authorization code.
 It protects us from bad actors from stealing authorization codes and using them.